MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-sdk.md

 ##### *teamsCore* namespace

-To generalize the TeamsJS SDK to run other Microsoft 365 hosts such as Office and Outlook, Teams-specific functionality (originally in the *global* namespace) has been moved to a *teamsCore* namespace:
+To generalize the TeamsJS SDK to run other Microsoft 365 hosts such as Microsoft 365 and Outlook, Teams-specific functionality (originally in the *global* namespace) has been moved to a *teamsCore* namespace:

 | Original namespace `global (window)` | New namespace `teamsCore`  |
 | - | - |